WEBSITE UPDATED Monday January 24, 2022

 Gene Gilliland is currently B.A.S.S.
 Conservation Director, effective January 1, 2014.

-David Kinser provided the Oxygen Edge™ livewell oxygen injection-system, technical expertise, operational instructions, oxygen gas and oxygen equipment safety guidelines and instructions seen throughout the publication.
+Kinser provided oxygen-injection system technical expertise, operational instructions, oxygen gas and oxygen equipment safety guidelines and instructions seen throughout the publication.

 We appreciate Gene Gilliland’s invitation to participate and provide The Oxygen Edge™ livewell oxygen injection systems plus our years of experience, oxygen system expertise and oxygen safety to this project.
-The results of supplemental livewell oxygen application and research in bass boat livewell during summer tournaments literally changed the meaning and perceptions of “Providing the Best Summer Tournament Bass Care Possible.”
+The results of supplemental livewell oxygen application and research in bass boat livewells during summer tournaments literally changed the meaning and perceptions of “Providing the best summer tournament bass care possible.”

 “KEEPING BASS ALIVE”